How to Pick the Best Hay to Feed Goats

 The Best Hay for Dairy Goats.

 Hay is particularly important if milk production is the main purpose of your goats.
-The type of hay will directly affect the amount and quality of milk along with the percentages of butterfat found within.
-For that reason, Alfalfa hay is a great choice because of it’s higher protein amounts.
+The type of hay will directly affect the amount and quality of milk and the percentages of butterfat found within.
+For that reason, Alfalfa hay is a great choice because of its higher protein amounts.

 READ: DAIRY GOAT BREEDS – CHOOSING THE BEST FOR YOUR FARM